IQ Noise Correction (IQ-NC)

 Signal Mode - indicates the type of signal being corrected and influences the search for repetitions within the acquisition.

-Bursted - signal consists of bursts, with idle time between.
+Bursted - (default) signal consists of bursts, with idle time between.
 The amount of idle time is allowed to vary when Auto-detect is checked.
 Otherwise it is expected to be constantly repeating with the specified Repetition Period.

 Continuous - signal is transmitted continuously without gaps.
 If the repetition period is known, Auto-detect may be unchecked and the period specified.
 Otherwise, Auto-detect should be checked.